Note: If you are a large organisation you may find it more flexible and cost-effective to licence

 Designed for 'just in time' training, for busy teachers needing flexibility, and those new to Moodle.

-- Each week is facilitated by Stuart Mealor (Managing Director of HRDNZ (Moodle Partner), PHM, and co-facilitated by at least one other MCCC and experienced internationally recognised Moodler
+- Each week is facilitated by Stuart Mealor (Managing Director of HRDNZ (Moodle Partner), PHM, and co-facilitated by at least one other MEC/MCCC and experienced internationally recognised Moodler

 Greek / English

 French / English

 is US$249 per person at this time we are able to offer a discount to a special rate of USD $199 but places are limited